Advisory Board

 James Claus has worked on the cutting edge of large-scale financial and economic computing projects starting with early work at Brigham Young University.
 At BYU, James worked in of the NeXT Computer labs set up by Steve Jobs to bring the tools of object-oriented computing to modern finance.
 James then served as lead programmer for projects at Columbia with some of the largest banks.
 The Columbia projects resulted in numerous developments in the industry, including a lead article in the Journal of Finance and an asset allocation model still in use in the world’s largest asset manager.
 Head-hunted into industry, James was the lead architect for the technological rebuild of the system initially developed by Barr Rosenberg implemented at Barclays Global Investors (now Blackrock Scientific).
 Following his time at Barclays, James continued pushing the bounds of computational finance, working with many of the world’s elite financial firms, addressing their most complex processing tasks.

-James is the Founder & Chairman of the ULISSES Project at the University of Utah, a research initiative began at the University of California at Berkeley.
+James is the Founder and Chairman of the ULISSES Project at the University of Utah, a research initiative began at the University of California at Berkeley.
 The ULISSES Project is a series of technological Initiatives to resolve the Pension Funding Crisis by providing access to hardware, software, and data that act as "model systems" for asset owners looking to insource investment tasks.
 These systems are based on the same live data that the world’s top investors are currently using to manage trillions of dollars.
 Over the last decade, James has worked via Rand Labs, a Salt Lake City consultancy he co-founded with Heather Claus.

 James received his Ph.D. from Columbia University.
 His dissertation work was supervised by the Vice Chairman of Morgan Stanley and computer science department faculty.
 It was subsequently implemented in industry where it is still running at Blackrock Scientific.
 This research was awarded the I/B/E/S International Award in Research, and was published in a Smith Breeden nominated, lead article in the Journal of Finance.